 Aortic stenosis is a narrowing of the aortic valve.
 The aortic valve controls the blood flow between the heart's main pumping chamber and main artery (aorta).

-Aortic stenosis occurs when the aortic valve becomes narrow and obstructs the flow of blood from the heart to rest of the body.
-When the aortic valve gets very narrow, the heart has to work harder to pump the blood around the body.
+Aortic stenosis occurs when the aortic valve becomes narrow and blocks the flow of blood from the heart to rest of the body.
+When the aortic valve gets very narrow, the heart must work harder to pump blood around the body.

 As a result, the heart muscle gets thicker, stiffer and, over time, weaker.
 This weakness of the heart muscle is called heart failure.